elvert19/spoti_stats/README.md

 Build a "Wrapped-style" summary for quick insights

-🤝 Contributions Welcome
+🤝 Contributions  are deffo Welcome
 Feel free to tweak this repo, improve the analysis, or add your own ideas!
-Highly recommended if you enjoy data storytelling through your Spotify history.
+Highly recommended if you enjoy data insights through your Spotify history.

 🔐 Note
 If you're using your own Spotify data, download it from the official Spotify Privacy Portal.
-It may take a few days, but it's worth it for deeper insights!
+It will take like a day oe 2 max , but it's worth it you prefer to have a personalized stats

-yaml
-Copy
-Edit